Horyus/vort_x/docs/contracts_actions.md

 ### `ContractsSend(call: () => Promise<string>, id: number, method: string, args: any[], contract: string, address: string) =>IContractsSend`

-Use internally to trigger sagas that handle transaction sending.
+Used internally to trigger sagas that handle transaction sending.

 ### `ContractsReset() => IContractsReset`

-Use internally to reset all the contracts of the store.
+Used internally to reset all the contracts of the store.

+### `ContractsInstanceSetValidity(contract_name: string, contract_address: string, validity: boolean) => IContractsInstanceSetValidity`

+Used internally to set contract validity when checks are done by `ethvtx`

+### `ContractsSetWeb3Instance(contract_name: string, contract_address: string, clear: boolean) => IContractsSetWeb3Instance`

+Used internally to share web3 instance with the contract section of the store